Mail applications to: ICE, PO Box 562, Islamorada FL 33036

-“For the small awards to high school students, we’ve never turned anyone down who’s met our requirements,” said David Feder, president of ICE.
-“The requirements are simple -- a hunger to learn and explore the arts and music, and a letter of recommendation from the student’s art or music teacher,” says David Feder, ICE president.
+“The requirements are simple — a hunger to learn and explore the arts and music, and a letter of recommendation from the student’s art, dance or music teacher,” says David Feder, ICE president.

 See article below for more detailed information:

-Over its 17-year history, the annual Bay Jam Music Fest has awarded more than $150,000 in scholarships to local students studying art and music.
+Over its 23-year history, the annual Bay Jam Music Fest and ICE have awarded to date more than $350,000 in student scholarships and in-school program grants.

-Bay Jam was started by Judy Justice, the mother of a Coral Shores High School student.
-She was trying to lessen the impact of large state funding cutbacks to school art and music programs during the mid-1990s.
+Bay Jam was started by Judy Justice in 1993, the mother of a Coral Shores High School student.
+She was trying to lessen the impact of large state funding cutbacks to school art and music programs during the early-1990s.
 Several local musicians joined in her effort and Bay Jam, the art show/music fest, was born.

 “We use these scholarships to encourage as many students as possible to explore their talents in the arts” said Feder.
-“Our aim is not to make everyone professional musicians or artists, but to add a dimension, a richness to their lives that only the arts can give.”
+“We are not pushing students towards becoming professional musicians or artists, but helping to add a dimension, a richness to their lives that only the arts can give.”